tock/tock/doc/reference/trd-syscalls.md

 NOT invoke the requested driver and MUST immediately return a failure with a return code of EINVAL.

+When the kernel invokes a driver, it passes a handle representing the passed callback to the driver.
+The driver is then responsible for storing the handle, and MUST return a handle, which is returned to the caller of `subscribe`.
+With the exception of a handle to the Null Callback, capsules cannot create or duplicate these handles.

-A passed callback MUST be valid until the next invocation of `subscribe` with the same syscall and driver identifier.
-When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver and subscribe identifier: it MUST NOT invoke the previous callback after the call to subscribe, and MUST NOT invoke the new callback for events that occurred before the call to subscribe.
+A passed callback MUST remain valid until all handles to that callback have been returned to userspace.
+When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver and subscribe identifier: it MUST NOT invoke the returned callback after the call to subscribe.

+Drivers SHOULD implement swapping semantics for the subscribe handles for each subscribe identifier.
+Conceptually, on each `subscribe` call drivers SHOULD keep the new handle and return the previous handle for the subscribe identifier.
+Drivers SHOULD start with their handles initialized to the Null Callback.
+Drivers SHOULD NOT use a callback handle in response to an event that occurred before the handle was created.

 Note that these semantics create a period over which callbacks might be lost: any callbacks that were pending when `subscribe` was called